OlegSemenenkHome/NetWorthTracker/README.md

 # NetWorthTracker
-Application allowing a user to track the value of both their crypto assets, and stock assets written in Jetpack Compose.
+Application allowing a user to track the value of both their crypto assets, and stock assets.

 # Features
-- Allows the user to save assets to track their net worth
+* Allows the user to save assets to track their net worth
-- Assets include stocks, cryptocurrencies
+* Assets include stocks, cryptocurrencies

 # In progress
+ There are still changes planned for the future these include, but are not limited to
-- Improving graph for the detail page
+* Improving graph for the detail page
-- Finish up the tests
+* Finish up the tests
-- Add currencies as well to allow user to track cash reserves
+* Add currencies as well to allow user to track cash reserves
-- Add Animations
+* Add Animations

+# Libraries Used
+ * Storage: Room
+ * Dependency injection: Hilt
+ * Networking: Retrofit
+ * Serialization: Moshi
+ * Testing: Mockk, JUnit
+ * Image Loading: Coil

 # Preview
 | HomeScreen | Detail Screen |